LyceanEM/LyceanEM-Python/docs/source/paper.md

 ## Generation of Training Datasets for Machine Learning

-In addition to the initial uses, `LyceanEM` allows the uses to generate datasets for use in Machine Learning.
+In addition to the initial uses, `LyceanEM` allows the user to generate datasets for use in Machine Learning.
 This is of specific interest for channel models from spatial mapping by computer vision, allowing `LyceanEM` to predict the scattering characteristics of the local environment from computer vision or LIDAR based spatial mapping.
 This allows the creation of Generative Adversarial Networks for spatial multiplexing.

 # References